 Submitted by Grace V.

-3 tablespoons Liokareas extra virgin olive oil
+1/4 cup, plus 3 tablespoons Liokareas olive oil, divided

 1 teaspoon coriander

 1 teaspoon smoked paprika

 ½ teaspoon ginger

 1 cups red lentils, rinsed and picked over

 2 ½ cups of low sodium vegetable stock or low-sodium chicken stock

 1 can (15-15 ½ ounce)garbanzo beans, rinsed & drained